 The Need to Establish a Legal Entity in China

 All the foregoing processes and regulations pertaining to employment will be rendered useless if the foreign investor will not first establish a legal entity in China.

-Bringing a business in China is a prerequisite to recruiting employees in the country, either local or foreign employees, or both.
+Bringing a business to China is a prerequisite to recruiting employees in the country, either local or foreign employees, or both.